custom-computing-ic/fastc/doc/reports/interim/report.md

 of the optimization strategies applied using MaxC and LARA and compare them with the reference implementation described in [@fplxinyu12].
-This is currently the fastest published result for an RTM implementation for FPGA or GPU results and up to two orders of magnitude faster than CPU implementations.
+This is currently the fastest published result for an RTM implementation for FPGA or GPU and is up to two orders of magnitude faster than CPU implementations.
 Hence, being able to generate, in a fully automated fashion, an efficient design with similar performance would represent a significant achievement.